Berea-College-CSC-226/p01-SilasFair121221/README.md

 ### Errors and Constraints
 Every program has bugs or features that had to be scrapped for time.
 Use this section to create a bullet list of all known errors and deficiencies that remain in your code.
 Bugs found that aren't acknowledged here will be penalized.

-If the user presses the spacebar too quickly
+ If the user presses the spacebar too quickly the robot arm starts chaking and then does all the hand signs very quickly.

- If the user presses the spacebar too quickly the robot arm moves across the screen.
+ I was not able to prevent the player from choosing a hand sign before resetting the position.
+If I could figure out why it didn't work I would have done that.

 ### ❗Reflection
 In three to four well-written paragraphs, address the following (at a minimum):